Top Picks for Best Inflatable SUPs for Fishing | 2023

 • Save

-There’s lots to consider when picking a paddleboard for fishing.
+There is a lot to consider when shopping for the best inflatable SUP for fishing.
 First, you want something that is going to be stable enough to not only support you while paddling, but also while casting and landing fish.
 You’ll want to make sure that you not only have plenty of cargo room, but easy access to it as well.
 Let’s not also forget the ability to easily manage your fishing rods, tackle boxes, cooler, and other equipment.
 Last, but not least, you want a high-quality board that can take a bit of a beating as you work through those shallow sloughs, tidal estuaries, and flowing freestone rivers.

-We’ve taken all of this (and more) into account when creating our list of Best Paddleboards for Fishing.
-The first five boards on our list are specifically made with SUP fishing in mind.
-The last three are more general-purpose iSUPs that we think also work well for fishing.
+We’ve taken all of this (and more) into account when creating our list of Best Paddle Boards for Fishing.

 Best Fishing SUPs Comparison Chart